Twice-Told Tales (film): "Dr. Heidegger's Experiment"

-Two elderly friends, Carl Heidegger (Sebastian Cabot) and Alex (Price), meet to celebrate Heidegger's 79th birthday.
+In 1859, two elderly friends, Carl Heidegger (Sebastian Cabot) and Alex (Price), meet to celebrate Heidegger's 79th birthday.
 They discover that Heidegger's fiancée from 38 years before, Sylvia (Mari Blanchard), is perfectly preserved in her coffin.
 Heidegger believes that the water dripping into the coffin from the crypt's ceiling has the power to preserve, and perhaps to reinvigorate.
 He tries it on a withered rose and it comes back into full bloom.

 Carl and Alex drink the water and become young again.
 Carl injects the liquid into Sylvia and she comes back to life.
-Carl overhears Sylvia and Alex speaking and learns that they were secretly lovers.
+Carl overhears Sylvia and Alex speaking and learns that they were secretly lovers before Alex poisoned Sylvia.
 Carl attacks Alex but Alex accidentally kills him in the struggle.
 Carl's body returns to its true age and Alex realises that the effects of the water are temporary.
 Sylvia is reduced to a desiccated skeleton and Alex's body too returns to its original age.
 Alex returns to the crypt in desperation to find more of the water but it no longer flows.